-One of the main things that struck me was how much more strategic companies get as they increase in maturity.
+One of the main things that struck me was how much more strategic companies get as their maturity increases.
 But it also made me think about how difficult it must be for companies to reach that level of maturity.
-Talent is a relatively new department, and now, with budget cuts and hiring freezes, it can be difficult to strategise effectively.
+Talent is a relatively new department, and with budget cuts and hiring freezes, it can be difficult to strategise effectively.

-A few weeks ago, we held a ‘behind closed doors’ round table with Social Talent’s Johnny Campbell and other leading TAs.
+Recently, we held a ‘behind closed doors’ discussion with Social Talent’s Johnny Campbell and other leading TAs.
 Something that came out of the call was the way that the Talent Acquisition role had changed massively during 2020.

 So What has Changed in the TA World?

-According to Johnny and the other talent professionals, the Talent Acquisition role has started to merge into more of a Talent Management role.
+According to the group, Talent Acquisition roles have started to merge with the Talent Management role.

 Part of the reason for this is an increase in internal mobility.
-Job roles continually change (look at Talent Acquisition!) and rather than people staying in the same role for years, their positions are continually changing.
+Job roles continually change (look at Talent Acquisition!) and now, so are people’s positions.

-In The WEF’s 2020 Future of Jobs Report, they reported 85 million jobs will be displaced while 97 million new jobs will be created across 26 countries by 2025.
-As AI and machine learning gets more prevalent, and with the huge changes of 2020 thrown in, this will continue to grow.
+In The WEF’s 2020 Future of Jobs Report, they reported 85 million jobs will be displaced by 2025.
+And 97 million will be created across 26 countries by 2025.
+As AI and machine learning grows, and with the huge changes of 2020 thrown in, this will continue.

-Now, teams need to be hired not just for current skills but for their ability to learn and adapt, meaning Talent teams need to concentrate on internal progression alongside external hiring.
+Now, you need to hire not just for current skills but for their ability to learn and adapt.
+This means Talent teams need to concentrate on internal progression alongside external hiring.
 And with pandemic-related changes – working from home, remote company culture, and virtual training – it’s harder to track engagement and satisfaction too.

 Think Outside the Organisation